-- Being kind to yourself by not setting up expectations to be 'just like you were', is vital. - When you can, give familiar things a go. - Looking for small aspects of your day to be grateful for. - Take things one day at a time, with small steps, rather than trying to achieve too much.
+- Being kind to yourself by not setting up expectations to be 'just like you were', is vital. - When you can, give familiar things a go, say 'yes' and try new things in life. - Looking for small aspects of your day to be grateful for. - Take things one day at a time, with small steps, rather than trying to achieve too much.
 You're learning so much that is new, give yourself a pat on the back.